Hospital Charge Nurse: Job Description and Career Info

 Hospital Charge Nurse Career Information

-Hospital charge nurses generally begin as Licensed Practical Nurses (LPNs).
-LPNs typically earned salaries ranging from $31,300 to $58,020 per year in 2013, according to a report from the U.S. Bureau of Labor Statistics (BLS).
+Hospital charge nurses often begin their careers as LPNs.
+LPNs typically earned salaries ranging from $31,300 to $58,020 per year in 2013, according to a report from the BLS.
 The BLS predicts higher-than-average job growth for LPNs between 2012 and 2022 as a result of aging baby boomers and a high number of retiring LPNs over the decade.
+PayScale.com said the median salary for LPN charge nurses was about $43,000 in the fall of 2014.

 Related to Hospital Charge Nurse: Job Description and Career Info